eventer-neuroscience/eventer-fresh/content/downloads/intro.md

 +++
 <center>

-  # Downloads
+  # Download & Installation

 </center>

 <div align="justify">

 Please follow the below link to download the latest version of Eventer.
 All downloads are currently hosted by sourceforge.

 </div>